vedph/pythia/doc/components.md

 Options:

-- `ScriptSource`: the path to the XSLT script.
+- `Script`: the path to the XSLT script, or the XSLT script itself.
+When this value starts with `<` the latter option is assumed.
+- `ScriptArgs`: an optional list of `name=value` pairs, representing arguments to be passed to the XSLT script.
+- `ScriptRootElement`: an optional element name for the root element of the XSLT script (e.g. `body`).
+If the XML fragment being rendered lacks this element, it will be wrapped in it before rendering.
+You can prefix to this name a namespace between braces (e.g. ).
 - `IsIndentEnabled`: true to enable indented output.
-- `ScriptArgs`: an optional list of `name=value` pairs, representing arguments to be passed to the XSLT script.

 ### LIZ Text Renderer